SanyCska/receipty-bot/README.md

      6. Save the downloaded JSON file as `config/gs_creds.json`
      7. Share your Google Sheet with the service account email (found in the JSON file)
      8. Add `GOOGLE_SHEETS_SPREADSHEET_ID` to your `.env` file with your spreadsheet ID
-   - **Note:** If you skip this step, the bot will still work but won't save data to Google Sheets
+   - **Note:** If you skip this step, the bot will still work but won't save data to Google Sheets.
+Products will still be saved to the database.

 ## Usage